 - Neoliberal globalization, financial crises, and social responsibility

-- Ethics of banking, financial policy, tax avoidance, and market pressure
+- Ethics of banking, tax avoidance, and criminal financial investigations

 The program’s thematic seminars address the causes and implications of the unstable global financial economy and the implications of domestic policy approaches that aim to curb inequality.
 Coursework addresses various issues in global finance including international banking and finance systems, balance of payments, lending decisions and impact of debt forgiveness, banking laws and tax evasion, and monetary market operations and the principles underpinning social policies that promote growth and social progress.